19hours/sg-statutes/Acts/Interpretation Act.md

 (a) by the short title, if any, by which it is made citable;

-(b) by the year in which it was made and its number among the Acts of that year or;
+(b) by the year in which it was made and its number among the Acts of that year; or

-(c) in the case of a revised edition of the Acts issued under any written law providing for the issue of a revised edition, by its short title or its chapter number;
+(c) in the case of a revised edition of the Acts issued under any written law providing for the issue of a revised edition, by its short title or its chapter number.

 (2) The reference under subsection (1) may in all cases be made according to the copies of Acts printed by the Government Printer.